paulmrest/Async-Inn/README.md

 A full CRUD ASP.NET Core Web App that provides an API for a chain of hotels to keep track of their locations, rooms, and those rooms' amenities.

+Employs dependency injection and interfaces to allow for loose coupling between the controllers and the entities being created/read/updated/deleted.

 ---

 ### Getting Started